hbkworld/streaming-spec/complex_types.md

 ## Harmonic Analysis

-The result delivered from harmonic analysis done by HBM Genesis/Perception is fairly complex.
+The result delivered from harmonic analysis done by HBK Genesis/Perception is fairly complex.
 One combined value consists of the following:
 - some scalar values
   * distortion: The Total Harmonic Distortion (according to IEC 61000-4-7).